Anton-Latukha/docker-tensorflow-haskell-ihaskell/README.md

 * `PASSWORD` - set password to connect to Jupyter Notebook (optional)
 * `PORT` - set port for jupyter inside container

+## GPU

+To use Tensorflow with GPU you need to install `nvidia-docker` (https://github.com/NVIDIA/nvidia-docker), and use GPU version of image.